 (Manzini et al. 2015: 316)

 In Punjabi, masculine singular nouns followed by a postposition are sensitive to the direct/oblique case distinction as far as phi-feature inflection is concerned.
 Thus, the inflection on the noun muɳɖ- ‘boy’ is as follows: the suffix -e stands for masculine (oblique), next to it we find the genitive suffix d-, and, on top of that, the noun inflects for the phi-features of the head noun (i/-ĩã).
-However, since the subject-verb agreement patterns in Polish RCs depend strongly on the presence or absence of Accusative Case on the HN, as was argued for GoQ structures in Bosković (2006) and Witkoś and Dziubała-Szrejbrowska 2016 (see §2.2), Case stacking will be of more interest for the present analysis.
-However, since, as the present study has revealed, object relatives do not allow default agreement, indicating the lack of Case attraction in this context, extending the application of Case stacking to object relatives is not possible or necessary, and should be restricted only to subject relatives.
+However, since the subject-verb agreement patterns in Polish RCs depend strongly on the presence or absence of Accusative Case on the HN, as was argued for GoQ structures in Bošković (2006) and Witkoś & Dziubała-Szrejbrowska 2016 (see §2.2), Case stacking will be of more interest for the present analysis.

-Trying to apply Case attraction and Case stacking to RC structures, Łęska (2016) states that whenever Case attraction is possible and the Case of the external head noun is stacked on the relative pronoun, the second Case is realized; that is, Accusative.
+Trying to apply Case attraction and Case stacking to RC structures, Łęska (2016) states that whenever Case attraction is possible and the Case of the external head noun is stacked on the relative pronoun, the second/transmitted Case is realized on the pronoun; that is, Accusative.
 As the evidence from Case attraction languages shows, this mechanism is only possible when the Case on the external head is more oblique than the Case checked on the internal head/relative operator.
 As a result, the relative operator is marked for the more oblique case.
 Assuming Case feature decomposition (Assmann 2013; Georgi & Salzmann 2014), this could be executed in the following way: when the two sets of features are stacked, they fuse into the Case which constitutes a superset of features; i.e. is more oblique (for fusion of Case features under stacking, see Assmann et al. 2014).

 Additionally, it seems that the morphological case form of the relative pronoun determines the accessibility of Case attraction in Polish.
 Whereas the non-virile pronoun has a syncretic nominative/accusative form, the nominative form of the virile pronoun is not syncretic, being incompatible with the relativized numeral phrase, as was seen in (23).
-In fact, the mechanism of inverse (case) attraction adapted for Croatian što-relatives in Gračanin-Yuksek (2013) is based on morphological case forms, as opposed to abstract Case features.
+A similar analysis of inverse (Case) attraction was adapted for Croatian što-relatives in Gračanin-Yuksek (2013), which is based on morphological case forms, as opposed to abstract Case features.
 Thus, it is the matching of the morphological case forms of the internal and external heads, and not the abstract Case checked by them, that enables dropping of the resumptive pronoun within što-relatives (see §1.3).
 Likewise, syncretism of case forms can rescue the derivation of Polish free relatives (Assmann 2014).
 As can be seen in (32a-b), Polish free relatives require strict case matching.
 Nevertheless, when the morphological form of the relative pronoun is syncretic, matching the Case features of both probes, the sentence is grammatical (32c) (Assmann 2014: 3).

 (32) a.
 Jan lubiACC kogokolwiekACC Maria lubiACC.